johnjeong81/Duck-Hunt/Assets/ReadMe_JohnJeong.txt

 ___What creative additions did you make?
 How can we find them?___

 I added a Main Menu and added a Game Over panel.
+Also, I added fast duck, which moves around faster and if the player shoots the duck, they get 200 points instead of 100.
+The fast ducks will be spawned less than the normal ducks.

 ___Any assets used that you didn't create yourself? (art, music, etc. Just tell us where you got it, link it here)___